Terreii/hoodie-plugin-store-crypto/docs/api.md

 `id`    | String | Unique id of the document  | Yes `updateFunction` | Function | Function that get the document passed and changes the document. | Yes

-Resolves with updated `properties` unencrypted.
-Works on encrypted and unencrypted documents.
-Unencrypted documents will get encrypted!
+Resolves with updated and decrypted `properties`.
+Works on encrypted and not encrypted documents.
+Not encrypted documents will get encrypted!

 Rejects with: